EU imposes new economic sanctions on Russia over Ukraine

 OIL FIRMS

-As EU officials have said before, the new sanctions put Russia's top oil producers and pipeline operator, Rosneft (ROSN.MM) , Transneft (TRNF_p.MM) and Gazprom Neft (SIBN.MM), on a list of state-owned firms that face restrictions on raising capital on European markets.
+As EU officials have said before, the new sanctions put Russia's top oil producers and pipeline operator, Rosneft , Transneft and Gazprom Neft, on a list of state-owned firms that face restrictions on raising capital on European markets.

-EU sanctions do not include the gas sector and in particular state-owned Gazprom (GAZP.MM), the world's biggest gas producer and the biggest gas supplier to Europe.
+EU sanctions do not include the gas sector and in particular state-owned Gazprom, the world's biggest gas producer and the biggest gas supplier to Europe.

 Under the EU penalties, firms in the bloc will be barred from providing drilling or well testing services for deepwater oil exploration, Arctic oil exploration or production and shale oil projects in Russia.

-Battle-tank maker Uralvagonzavod [URALG.UL], aerospace company Oboronprom [GKROSO.UL], maker of Mil military helicopters, and state-controlled United Aircraft Corp (UAC), which produces MiG and Sukhoi warplanes, are barred from issuing raising new capital in Europe via securities with a maturity of more than 30 days.
+Battle-tank maker Uralvagonzavod, aerospace company Oboronprom, maker of Mil military helicopters, and state-controlled United Aircraft Corp (UAC), which produces MiG and Sukhoi warplanes, are barred from issuing raising new capital in Europe via securities with a maturity of more than 30 days.

 Russia's foreign ministry said on Thursday that, by backing new penalties, the European Union had "made its choice against" the current peace road map aimed at ending the worst confrontation between Moscow and the West since the Cold War.